buyallmemes/blog-api/posts/20240422-testing-guideline.md

   It could be easily mocked and tested.
   A thing of beauty.

-* No network interaction — network is slow, avoid it
+* No network interaction — the network is slow, avoid it

 * Avoid concurrency and multithreading, unless this is your prime objective